|

 We Americans must immediately wake up to the dangers facing us and begin:

 "Say to yourselves: the little group of us here have waked up a little sooner than the rest of them, can see the danger a little clearer, are passionately convinced of the thing to be done.
 Then we're the ones to do it.
-It's only the conviction that we are the ones to do it that is going to accomplish it." |
+It's only the conviction that we are the ones to do it that is going to accomplish it."

-This essay was first presented in 1997.
+An early version of this essay was first presented in 1997.

 Notes: